 be your own coach

-Training isn't easy, we all have good and bad days.
-Identifying your motivations for running is an important first step in really understanding why you are doing something.
-We all have our different reasons so spend some time thinking about yours.
-Write your motivations down at the top of your training plan and on the days that are hard, look at the motivations you identified and let them help you lace up your running shoes and get out there.
+Identifying your motivations for running is an important first step in understanding why you are doing something.
+Write down your motivations at the top of your training plan and on the days that are hard, remind yourself of these motivations to help get you out running.

 To learn more about setting motivations, read my blog post here.

 No matter our intentions, we all face barriers with our running.
-Barriers can change over time and will be different for everyone.
-Examples may include time, work deadlines, feeling self-conscious, or even the weather!
-These challenges can be difficult to overcome, especially if they creep up on you.
+Barriers can change over time and will be different for everyone - time, work deadlines, or even the weather!
 To be effective in your training think of the barriers that apply to you in advance.
-This will allow you to plan ahead and have ideas in place ready to use when the barriers appear.
+This will allow you to plan ahead and have ideas in place ready to use when the barriers present themselves.

 To learn more about identifying and overcoming barriers, read my blog post here.

 Setting goals can motivate you to stick to your running plans and they can provide a huge sense of achievement.
 I recommend setting two different types of goal: